 The Network team are responsible for ensuring that the Hackspace stays connected with the outside world, and that our automated services keep talking to each other.

-The Resources Team look after all those consumable things in the space, from toilet rolls to Stanley knife blades.
-Requests from members are accepted and encouraged, and can be submitted either via email, their wiki page, or via the request board in the Hackspace.
+The Resources and Snackspace Team look after all those consumable things in the space, from tea, coffee and vending machine items to toilet rolls and Stanley knife blades.
+Requests from members are accepted and encouraged, and can be submitted either via email.

 Software - firstname.lastname@example.org¶